 Our “community” was a mix of old friends and new, neighbors, teachers, doctors and a lot of kids.
 Some old friends thought this was too hard and walked out of our lives for a time, or forever, some new friends saw courage in fighting a battle no one chooses and stepped up to run kids to activities when our parents couldn’t be in two places at once.
 We had neighbors chasing down the UPS man for medication when no one was home to sign for it(thank you Paula)!!
 We had supportive teachers who visited Alicia and helped homeschool her for the year she couldn’t attend school.
 We had social workers and psychologists from the hospital talk to us all and speak at the school to explain to kids Alicia’s diagnosis in a kid friendly way.
 Then we had the kids, a whole slew of supportive neighborhood kids and friends that were around for every time Alicia got home from the hospital, for pizza nights and movies on the driveway, for Christmas tree cutting and firework getting and all the great everyday things that life has to offer that sometimes gets lost in a sea of chaos with a cancer diagnosis.

 Our goal was to replicate that community in a sense for people, we funded the psycho-social program at a New York hospital for years and provided comfort kits for newly diagnosed patients.
 As life took us out of New York and our “boots on the ground” support changed, we started shifting our focus to our new home and new community.
-Today we provide comfort kits to galisano’s children’s hospital in ft.
-Myers and have run two separate toy drive events.
+Today we provide comfort kits to Golisano’s Children’s Hospital in Ft.
+Myers, Florida.
 We are growing into our new community and now I get to be the adult who teaches my children why the work we do and the community we surround ourselves with is so important.